aws-amplify/docs/docs/lib/auth/fragments/flutter/getting_started/30_initAuth.md

-Add the desired Auth plugin along with any other plugins you added per the instructions in the **Prerequisites** section.
-Currently, the only officially supported auth plugin is amplify-auth-cognito.
+Add the Auth plugin, along with any other plugins you may have added as described in the **Prerequisites** section.

 ```dart
 // Add this line, to include the Auth plugin.